whirlwin/1200-factor-app/README.md

 - Feature toggles can also be used to deploy functionality to a given subset of all users, e.g. 5%.

-# 15. Minimal local config
+# 15. Minimal local setup
 Minimize the local development machine config needed to run the app

 - Manual config to set up the development environment to start the app